We Have Your Back When Searching For Assisted Living Facilities

-If your loved one is a current resident of an assisted living facility, and you discover they’ve been injured or harmed, don’t hesitate to reach out to Menzer Law Firm.
-Nursing home and elder abuse lawyer Matt Menzer will review your circumstances and advise you of your rights under Washington law.
+If your loved one is a current resident of an assisted living facility and you discover that they’ve been injured or harmed, don’t hesitate to reach out to us at Menzer Law.
+Nursing home and elder abuse lawyer Menzer will review your circumstances and advise you of your rights under Washington law.
+Call 206-970-2685 or contact us online to set up your free initial consultation.

 Assisted Living Facility Information Is Online